SteliosSpanos/flashcard-assistant/README.md

 }
 ```

-This endpoint automatically selects a flashcard from the topic where you need the most practice (lowest accuracy), making it ideal for automated daily reminders via n8n, Discord bots, or other automation tools.
+This endpoint automatically selects a flashcard from the topic where you need the most practice (lowest accuracy), making it ideal for automated daily reminders via bash scripts, Discord bots, or other automation tools.

 ## Discord Automation